Conservation and Scientific Research

 With additional funding and support from visiting scientists, we hope to establish science projects throughout Washington’s prison system and with other “research ambassadors” such as the elderly in assisted living centers.
 At present, we have three projects underway, each involving inmates, college students and community partners:

-Captive Rearing of Endangered Frogs
+Rearing Endangered Frogs

 In early 2009, we began an unprecedented partnership with the Washington Department of Fish and Wildlife to rear endangered Oregon spotted frogs, a Pacific Northwest species primarily impacted by habitat destruction and predation by exotic bullfrogs.
 Under the direction of Senior Research Scientist Dr. Marc Hayes, offenders and staff at the Cedar Creek Corrections Center work with Evergreen graduate students and other rearing institutions to augment the amphibian’s populations in the Puget Sound region.